tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 Change the clock frequency in both async_* files to match the hash clock.
 Proceed building the project fpgaminer as usual.

 miner.py now includes a debugging aid for clusters.
-It shows the nonce mod stride, giving the index (nonce_start) of the miner in question.
-You need to edit the line with stride = for the correct total_miners.
+For a cluster of 6 total_miners, use miner.py -m 6, and it will show the nonce_start of each result, thus identifying the node.
+Other mining options are now commandline parameters with sensible defaults; the URL defaults to my account, in case you want to donate some shares :)

 Quick and dirty test setup